 I was born and raised in Brampton, Ontario, where I spent my youth with my nose tucked away in books.
 When I moved to Vancouver for university, I quickly fell into a lasting love with the West Coast and the outdoors.
-I majored in Cognitive Systems: Artificial Intelligence & Design, and I am now a software engineer based in Seattle, WA.
+I majored in Cognitive Systems: Artificial Intelligence & Design, and became a software engineer based in Seattle, WA.
 I spend my free time climbing, traveling, and adventuring — and I like to take my camera with me!

 My love for being outside and yearning for life away from the office led me to quit my job and travel.
 I drove from Banff to Costa Rica while living out of the back of a pickup truck; I spent months backpacking through Europe and practicing yoga in Thailand; I volunteered at a wildlife rehabilitation centre in Guatemala.
 I’ve suffered through food poisoning on Kilimanjaro, which is the most beautiful place in the world I will ever throw up.
 I’ve waited three hours outside a train station in India, where I exchanged Clif bars with local women and children for vegetables, nuts, and smiles — all without speaking a word.